karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-08T21:00:00Z
+When updated: 2025-09-08T21:15:00Z

 ## Next up (near‑term, actionable)

-1. Examples — continue seeding:
-   - rest‑sqs (non‑HTTP) and rest‑step (non‑HTTP).
-   - Keep each example minimal (init, one endpoint, run notes).
-   - Cross‑link examples from the Recipes index.
+1. Cross‑link examples from the Recipes index (docs) and keep them minimal.

 2. Loop guard: verify install (standing)
    - Each loop, check for evidence of missed npm install; prompt if needed.